A synthetic approach to detecting $v_1$-periodic families: Introduction

 \subsection{Future work}

-Our proof of \Cref{maintheorem} does not use any homology calculations of $\j$, however, one could still take a more computational approach to prove this theorem using direct ASS calculations.
-There are other situations though, where these direction ASS computations become unmanageable.
-The authors' initial motivation for these synthetic constructions was to try to calculate the image of the unit map from $\Sph$ into the fibre of a map $F-\lambda\colon\tmf\to \tau_{\geq 8}\tmf$, where $F$ is an Adams operation $\psi^k$ or a Hecke operator $\T_n$ and $\lambda$ is the eigenvalue of the unit.
+To reiterate, our proof of \Cref{maintheorem} does not use any homology calculations of $\j$.
+One could attempt to reprove the results of this paper using the classical ASS for $\j$ as computed in \cite{imageofjbrunerrognes}, although this would have rely on $v_1$-periodic techniques in the ASS, as opposed to the direct approach we take with a modified ANSS for $\j$.
+There are, however, other situations where direct ASS computations become unmanageable.
+The authors' initial motivation for these synthetic constructions was to try to calculate the image of the unit map from $\Sph$ into the fibre of a map $F-\lambda\colon\tmf\to \tau_{\geq 8}\tmf$, where $F$ is an Adams operation $\psi^k$ or a Hecke operator $\T_n$, from either \cite{adamsontmf}, \cite{realspectra}, or \cite{heckeontmf}, and $\lambda$ is the eigenvalue of the unit.
 Computing directly with the ASS for $\tmf$ is very difficult, as is determining the homology of $\tau_{\geq 8}\tmf$, let alone its ASS.
-These computations can hopefully lead to more computations of connective variants of Behrens' $\mathrm{Q}(N)$-spectra.
-We will return to the question above regarding the Hurewicz image of such spectra in future work, where we can immediately apply the techniques of this article.
+We have had success using similar techniques as explored in this article to compute the Hurewicz image of the fibre of $\psi^2-1 \colon \tmf \to \tmf$ at the prime $3$; see \cite{heighttwojat3}.
+We are currently exploring the fibre of $\psi^3-1$ on $\tmf_2$ at the prime $2$ as well as computations related to Behrens' $\mathrm{Q}(N)$-spectra, which are another variant of image-of-$J$ spectra at height $2$; see \cite{ktwospheremark}.